rocketlaunchr/react/README.md

 ## Performance Tips

 * Use `-m` command line flag to instruct gopher.js to minify code.
-Then minify further with [Webpack/UglifyJS](https://github.com/gopherjs/gopherjs/issues/136).
+Then bundle+minify further with [Rollup.js](https://rollupjs.org) xor [Webpack/UglifyJS](https://github.com/gopherjs/gopherjs/issues/136).
 A Webpack tutorial can be [found here](https://medium.com/ag-grid/webpack-tutorial-understanding-how-it-works-f73dfa164f01).
 * Apply [gzip compression](https://en.wikipedia.org/wiki/HTTP_compression)
 * Use int instead of (u)int8/16/32/64
 * Use float64 instead of float32
-* Try to avoid importing `fmt` package (either directly or indirectly).
+* Avoid importing `fmt` at all costs (including indirectly).
 * Use **react.JSFn()** and use native javascript functions as much as possible.
 * https://github.com/gopherjs/gopherjs/wiki/JavaScript-Tips-and-Gotchas
 * See if [jsgo](https://github.com/dave/jsgo) is appropriate for your web-based project.

 ## Future Work

-* Fork [mapstructure](https://github.com/mitchellh/mapstructure) and remove dependecy for `fmt` and `net` (short term)
-* Remove dependency for [mapstructure](https://github.com/mitchellh/mapstructure) (long term)
 * WebAssembly version

 #